yuekaizhang/dynamo/docs/architecture/kv_cache_routing.md

 - kv_active_blocks
 - kv_total_blocks

-Currently, the KvMetricsPublisher exists as a Python binding.
+Currently, the WorkerMetricsPublisher exists as a Python binding.

 ### KvMetricsAggregator
 The KvMetricsAggregator receives these metrics and aggregates them.
 It has a method `get_metrics` which returns an object of `AggregatedMetrics`.